You speak the language? The Doctor:

 Belloq: Yes, too bad.
 You could warn them... if only you spoke Hovitos.
 [Turns around and starts giving orders to the Hovitos]

-C-3PO of Star Wars is a protocol droid fluent in over 6,000,000 forms of communication, and thus acts as an interpreter.
+- C-3PO of Star Wars is a protocol droid fluent in over 6,000,000 forms of communication, and thus acts as an interpreter.
 This was at first treated as a throwaway character trait just to get Luke's uncle Owen to buy him and thus become a part of Luke's life (not to mention relay what R2-D2 says to others), but Threepio's linguistic abilities eventually become important in Episode VI: Return of the Jedi, when the Ewoks see him as a god and he gets their support in defeating the Galactic Empire.
 He also occasionally proves useful in being able to identify some codes.
-Despite his abilities, C-3PO is absolutely horrible interpreter incapable of understanding any allusion or context of the conversation.
+Despite his abilities, C-3PO is an absolutely horrible interpreter incapable of understanding any allusion or context of the conversation.

-The protocol droid turned bounty hunter (really!), 4LOM (seen briefly alongside the other bounty hunters in The Empire Strikes Back) is a newer model, fluent in over 7,000,000 forms of communication.
+- The protocol droid turned bounty hunter (really!), 4LOM (seen briefly alongside the other bounty hunters in The Empire Strikes Back) is a newer model, fluent in over 7,000,000 forms of communication.

-Threepio's language database is so expansive that in Vector Prime he's able to translate the language of the Yuuzhan Vong, which initially no non-Vong in the entire galaxy speaks.
+- Threepio's language database is so expansive that in Vector Prime he's able to translate the language of the Yuuzhan Vong, which initially no non-Vong in the entire galaxy speaks.
 This is handwaved by the language being similar to that of another alien species.

-Also, at one point, he actually manages to speak the Sith language
+- Also, at one point, he actually manages to speak the Sith language

-Besides C-3PO and any other droids, Han Solo, besides speaking Basic, can understand Huttese (he's never seen speaking it, but can obviously understand it) and enough Shyriiwook (a Wookiee language) to understand whatever Chewbacca says, resulting in some Bilingual Conversation between the two.
+- Besides C-3PO and any other droids, Han Solo, besides speaking Basic, can understand Huttese (he's never seen speaking it, but can obviously understand it) and enough Shyriiwook (a Wookiee language) to understand whatever Chewbacca says, resulting in some Bilingual Conversation between the two.

 - Anakin Skywalker, besides speaking Basic, also spoke Huttese, verbal Binary (droid language), and (after becoming Darth Vader) the Sith language.

-The Atlanteans in Atlantis: The Lost Empire are implied to know every single language in the world in addition to their own (including, but most likely not limited to, English and French).
+- The Atlanteans in Atlantis: The Lost Empire are implied to know every single language in the world in addition to their own (including, but most likely not limited to, English and French).
 The main character also qualifies.
 He seems knowlegable about a lot of languages, converses with the Atlanteans in several, and can read Atlantean just from comparing it to others.
 Milo justifies it by being a linguist, having studied language almost all his life.

-In the film Carlos based on the life of Carlos the Jackal, the titular terrorist speaks flawless Spanish, French, German, English, and Arabic - and that's just what we see; he presumably speaks at least some Russian as well, given that he studied at a university in Moscow.
+- In the film Carlos based on the life of Carlos the Jackal, the titular terrorist speaks flawless Spanish, French, German, English, and Arabic - and that's just what we see; he presumably speaks at least some Russian as well, given that he studied at a university in Moscow.
 The actor who plays him is also fluent in all of these languages except Arabic and Russian.

-Similarly, in The Forbidden Kingdom, a 20th-Century kid from L.A. (who happens to be a fan of classic chop-socky movies) lands... literally... in Mythic China.
+- Similarly, in The Forbidden Kingdom, a 20th-Century kid from L.A. (who happens to be a fan of classic chop-socky movies) lands... literally... in Mythic China.
 When he first awakens, he can't understand anyone, which proves disconcerting when a group of unpleasant soldiers start yelling orders at him.
 Jackie Chan's character arrives, defeats the soldiers with Drunken Boxing and tries to talk to our hero.

 20th Century kid: (speaking loudly and slowly) I. Can't.
 Understand.
 You.